1891 All-Ireland Senior Hurling Championship final

 The 1891 All-Ireland Senior Hurling Championship Final was the 4th All-Ireland Final and the culmination of the 1891 All-Ireland Senior Hurling Championship, an inter-county hurling tournament for the top teams in Ireland.
 The match was held at Clonturk Park, Dublin, on 28 February 1892, between Kerry and Wexford.
-The Leinster champions lost out to their Munster counterparts on a score line of 2-3 to 1-5.
+The Leinster champions lost out to their Munster counterparts on a score line of 2–3 to 1–5.

+It took place at Clonturk Park on 28 February 1892, but had been due to take place a week earlier, on 21 February, however it was postponed owing to a snow storm.

+Counties were represented by club teams in the early years of the GAA, and Kerry was represented by Ballyduff while Crossabeg represented Wexford.

+This was the last All-Ireland Final to be played where a goal outweighed any number of points.

 The game is notable for a number of reasons.
 This remains Kerry's only triumph in the All-Ireland championship.
 It came a full twelve years before their first All-Ireland title in Gaelic football.
-This remains the only All-Ireland final to be decided after a period of extra-time.
+As of July 2023.
+This was the only All-Ireland final to be decided after a period of extra-time until 2024.